 PEN America views online harassment as a clear threat to free expression.

-PEN America’s Online Harassment Field Manual was created in an effort to aid writers and journalists who must navigate online spaces as they exist today—not as we want them to be.
+PEN America’s Online Harassment Field Manual was created to aid writers and journalists who must navigate online spaces as they exist today—not as we want them to be.
 It is designed to give people resources, tools, and tips to help them respond safely and effectively to incidents of online harassment and hateful speech, and to encourage them to stay online, to keep speaking out, and to keep writing.
-Featuring first-person interviews with writers and journalists who have been targeted online and who refuse to be silenced along with comprehensive information about how to enhance cybersecurity, establish supportive online communities, confront online abuse head-on, practice self-care, and engage law enforcement during severe episodes of harassment, the Field Manual also offers best practices to allies of writers and journalists as well as the institutions that employ them.
-We invite you to explore everything the Field Manual has to offer, and to share this information widely with your social and professional networks.
+Featuring comprehensive information about how to enhance cybersecurity, establish supportive online communities, counter online abuse,, practice self-care, engage law enforcement during severe episodes of harassment, and best practices for allies and employers of writers and journalists We invite you to explore everything the Field Manual has to offer, and to share this information widely with your social and professional networks.

 The Field Manual is only a first step, however.
 We and many others have a role to play in advocating for freedom from harassment online.

 Social media companies must improve their policies regarding online harassment, including reconceptualizing procedures for reviewing cases of alleged online abuse, creating appropriate penalties for offenders who commit abusive behavior, being more transparent about their internal processes, and offering an appeals process for users who have been punished.
-Twitter and Facebook especially—well resourced as they are—should be dedicating significant resources to training and hiring people (not just developing machine-learning methods) to detect and review harassing behaviors.
-These efforts should go hand in hand with initiatives to diversify the leadership of tech companies.
+Twitter and Facebook especially—well-resourced as they are—should dedicate significant resources to training and hiring people (not just developing machine-learning methods) to detect and review harassing behaviors.
+These efforts should go hand-in-hand with initiatives to diversify the leadership of tech companies.
 Bringing to bear the perspectives and ideas of people who likely have a firsthand understanding of what it means to live through harassment and discrimination can inform the ways in which companies respond to these problems, the tools they build to help users, and the policies they develop.

 Employers and publishers of writers—including newsrooms, publishing houses, and digital publications—can do more to support writers who experience online harassment by creating policies and procedures to help employees and freelancers during episodes of harassment.
 On the literary side, many publishers require their authors to maintain an online presence in order to build their audiences and promote their books.
 With this requirement should come additional support in the event of harassment or abuse.